Looking for stories you can feel good about handing to your kids?

 Our stories feature kind, noble, brave, loyal heroes.

-Our stories teach honesty, loyalty, bravery, finding courage even in the darkest times, overcoming hardship and obstacles, perseverance, empathy, traditional virtues, resilience, goals and achievement, success, individuality, personal growth, and more.
+Our stories teach honesty, loyalty, bravery, finding courage even in the darkest times, overcoming hardship and obstacles, perseverance, empathy, traditional virtues, resilience, goals and achievement, success, individuality, personal growth, justice, fairness, friendship, love, kindness, and more.

-Our authors support family, friendships, personal responsibility, honest work, morality, freedom, freedom of speech, tolerance for different opinions and beliefs, capitalism, free markets, the right for self-defense (no pacifist "heroes" giving up and letting the dragon devour their friends and kingdom here), honesty, courage, compassion, self-reliance, forgiveness, kindness, and more.
+Our authors support family, friendships, personal responsibility, honest work, morality, freedom, freedom of speech, tolerance for different opinions and beliefs, personal accountability, hard work, independent thinking, mutual respect, and the courage to protect loved ones from harm (no pacifist "heroes" giving up and letting the dragon devour their friends and kingdom here), honesty, courage, compassion, self-reliance, forgiveness, kindness, and more.

 We believe that personal merits, character, choices, and actions matter more than skin color, race, or gender.